- Cary/Apex Water Treatment Facility - Phase 3 Expansion

 Schedule: Work for the FY 2019 corridor, SE Maynard Road from Walnut Street north to East Chatham Street, begins Monday, July 30 and is expected to be complete in eight weeks.

-Overview: This project provides for the design and construction of a 3.1 million gallon water storage tank, related booster pump station, and interconnections with the City of Raleigh to be located in the vicinity of the Crossroads shopping center.
+Overview: This project originally provided for the design and construction of a 3.1 million gallon ground storage tank, related booster pump station, and interconnections with the City of Raleigh to be located in the vicinity of the Crossroads shopping center.

 Brian J. Drake, PE